bitcoin/bips/bip-segdata.md

 ### Why selective retention preserves permanence

 Selective retention leaves the permanent record intact.
 The commitment is permanent for every node forever, and the payload behind it persists wherever a willing party retains it, exactly as witness and OP_RETURN data do today, which no consensus rule compels any node to store.
 What SegData offers is consensual storage rather than coercing operators to store payloads they would prefer to decline.
 A genuine durability need survives, since the carrier can keep its data or request others to.
-The carrier that turns down an equally priced consensual channel reveals what it was really seeking (§Why a dedicated data channel).
+The carrier that turns down an equally priced consensual channel reveals what it was really seeking ([Why a dedicated data channel](#why-a-dedicated-data-channel)).
 Guaranteed availability is a different requirement, out of scope, and witness does not provide it either.

 ### Why selective retention is not censorship